ProjectMewo/Aoki/INSTRUCTIONS.md

   ...
 };
 ```
-- Run the development bot and publish the command with `bun dev:publish`
+- Run the development bot and publish the command with `bun dev:publish`.
+Make sure you include your own guild ID in your `.env` file!
 - Voilà!
 Your command is now on Discord, as `/fun ping`.

 *This document is work-in-progress.
 New changes are expected.*